jaipandya/wedding/README.md

 # Wedding

-> How would be a weddding without a gem?
+> How would be a wedding without a gem?

 <img src='http://i.imgur.com/Ap02gKh.png' alt='screenshot' width='600' />